 The 20-acre property is divided into 45 lots, each of which can be subdivided into combinations of industrial condominiums (with all ground floor space devoted to a commercial use) and residential work/live condos (with work or storefront space on the ground level, and living space above).
 Flexibility is built in to the tilt-up concrete and steel design.
 The look will be simple and straightforward, yet clean and strong, with building materials reflecting their natural state.
 Each building will take advantage of natural lighting and ventilation through orientation, solar shading and trellises.

-About 10% of the property will be allocated to the type of retail that lets residents and business owners avoid starting their cars: cafés and restaurants, a post office, dry cleaners.
+About 10% of the property will be allocated to the type of retail that lets residents and business owners avoid starting their cars.
 Around the corner on Swift Street are the West Side's newest groceries, bakeries, restaurants, wine bars and brewpubs, and downtown Santa Cruz is a short drive, bike or bus ride away.